A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 \begin{note} The command \lmpcmd{fix bond/react} creates several groups of atoms that are dynamically updated to track which atoms are being stabilized and which atoms are undergoing dynamics with the system-wide time integrator (here, \lmpcmd{fix nvt}).
 When reaction stabilization is employed, there should not be a time integrator acting on the group \mbox{\lmpcmd{all}.} Instead, the group of atoms not currently undergoing stabilization is named by appending `\_REACT' to the user-provided prefix. \end{note}

-Add the following commands to \flecmd{polymerize.lmp} to operate in the NVT ensemble while ensuring that the CNT remains centered in the simulation box:
+Add the following commands to \flecmd{polymerize.lmp} to carry out the dynamics using a Nosé-Hoover thermostat while ensuring that the CNT remains centered in the simulation box:

-Here, the \lmpcmd{thermo custom} command is used to print the cumulative reaction counts from \lmpcmd{fix rxn}.
+Here, the \lmpcmd{thermo\_style custom} command is used to print the cumulative reaction counts which are calculated by \lmpcmd{fix rxn} and thus can be extracted from it.
 Run the simulation using LAMMPS.
 As the simulation progresses, polymer chains are observed forming (Fig.~\ref{fig:REACT-final}).
 During this reaction process, the temperature of the system remains well-controlled (Fig.~\ref{fig:evolution-reacting}\,a), while the number of reactions, $N_r$, increases with time (Fig.~\ref{fig:evolution-reacting}\,b).